ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 The RS MUST follow the procedures defined in {{Section 5.10.2 of RFC9200}}.
 If an RS receives a request protected with Group OSCORE from a Client, the RS processes the request according to {{I-D.ietf-core-oscore-groupcomm}}.

-If the Group OSCORE verification succeeds, and the target resource requires authorization, the RS retrieves the authorization information from the Access Token associated with the Group OSCORE Security Context.
+If the Group OSCORE verification succeeds and the target resource requires authorization, the RS retrieves the authorization information from the Access Token associated with the Group OSCORE Security Context.
 Then, the RS MUST verify that the action requested on the resource is authorized.

 If the RS has no valid Access Token for the Client, the RS MUST reject the request and MUST reply to the Client with a 4.01 (Unauthorized) error response.

 If the RS has an Access Token for the Client but no actions are authorized on the target resource, the RS MUST reject the request and MUST reply to the Client with a 4.03 (Forbidden) error response.

 If the RS has an Access Token for the Client but the requested action is not authorized, the RS MUST reject the request and MUST reply to the Client with a 4.05 (Method Not Allowed) error response.

 ## Change of Client's Authentication Credential in the Group ## {#sec-client-public-key-change}